-The Fuyu provides a font of vitamins A and C, and contains 30% of your daily manganese — all of which can help protect cells from free-radical damage.
-The Fuyu is also a good source of dietary fiber, which the American Institute for Cancer Research and the American Cancer Society report can help protect against colon cancer and maintain a healthy bodyweight.
+The Fuyu provides ample vitamin A and C and contains 30% of your daily manganese — all of which help to support the immune system and protect cells from free-radical damage.
+The Fuyu is also a good source of dietary fiber, which supports healthy digestion and helps to maintain a healthy colon.

-When choosing persimmons look for a smooth, orange skin with red undertones.
-They should be plump, with no bruises, and should still have a circlet of green leaves at the stem end.
+When choosing persimmons look for smooth, orange skin with red undertones.
+They should be plump with no bruises.
 Ripe persimmons should be eaten right away.
-If they are not ripe, placing them in a brown paper bag on your counter for a few days can accelerate the process.
+If they are not ripe, placing them in a brown paper bag on your counter for a few days can speed up the process.

 Persimmons are quite sweet and can be used in place of strawberries in our Super Simple Sorbet.
 Try making a persimmon glaze to top duck or other poultry, or experiment with persimmon cookies, cake, and pudding for the holidays.
 Or eat the fruit raw.

 If it’s a Hachiya, cut away the stem and scoop out its delicious insides with a teaspoon.
 If it’s a Fuyu, eat the fruit whole with the skin on like an apple, or slice it on top of oatmeal.

 If you’re near an Asian grocery, you may find whole dried persimmons in the refrigerated and frozen section around autumn.
 These can be eaten as is or used in a spiced, cooling drinks typically made around Lunar New Year.